GDPR Compliance Journey

 This is EU legislation that snuck up and reallise it applies to me as well and will still apply despite Brexit – one reason is we will implement most EU laws.
 Its like a huge spring clean of any Websites and Blogs you own where you handle and store data

-This explains all those emails you are suddenly getting from websites you forgot you ever visited – and the important financial ones you cant ignore -asking you to accept their new T’s & Cs or its sayonara..hasta la vista, baby
+This explains many emails suddenly getting from websites you forgot you ever visited – and the important financial ones you cant ignore – asking you to accept their new T’s & Cs.

-Im in no position to give any advice – just reallised this huge chasm of responsibility that i have to understand and implement before 25th May and my knees are knocking.
+I’m in no position to give advice but reallised this huge chasm of responsibility that also have to understand and implement before 25th May and my knees are knocking.

-The hardest bit is to understand – who the 3rd Partys for your Websites, Carts and Blogs are and to get them to open up about how they are compliant to GDPR legislation.
-You need to understand the Privacy Policys of all your 3rd Partys – how they protect the flow of personal data.
+The hardest bit to understand – who are the 3rd Parties for your Websites, Carts and Blogs and how to get them to open up about how they are compliant to GDPR legislation.
+You are required to understand the Privacy Policies of all your 3rd Parties – how they protect the flow of personal data.
 Minimum let customers know that these 3rd Party processes exist on your own Privacy Policy

-But in the beginning of this process i have discovered some interesting things:
+In the beginning of trying to resolve all above – have discovered interesting things:

-– I had over 26,000 people signed up to my Mailing List – in one year in 2016 – no longer
+– 26,000 people signed up to my Mailing List – in one year in 2016 – now every single one has been deleted

-Paypal’s Privacy Policy has a list of 3rd Partys from here to Timbukto and is perhaps a little shy about sharing their GDPR status
+– Paypals’ Privacy Policy has a list of 3rd Parties from here to Timbukto and is perhaps a little shy about sharing their GDPR status

-– Some Mail clients make it almost impossible to contact them – to ask them these things – isnt that the point of GDPR
+– Some mail clients make it almost impossible to contact them – to ask them these things but isn’t that the point of GDPR?

-and a few more id love to reveal but cant, you know – Data Protection reasons (and own embrrasment)
+And a few more would love to reveal but cant – Data Protection reasons and to be honest own embarassment.

 Some key things: